-Lithium is currently extracted either from hard rock or from brines.
+Lithium is currently extracted from hard rock and from brines.
 As the demand for lithium has begun to rise due to the development of electric vehicles, new deposits will be needed to fulfil such demand.
 This will require the development of new extraction methods to unlock ‘new’ deposit types of lithium that haven’t previously been utilised.

 Hard rock mining entails drilling and blasting solid rock, before it is collected up, crushed and processed to extract the lithium bearing minerals from the rest of the rock.
 Lithium extraction from minerals such as spodumene and petalite requires a wide range of specialist processes in order to get lithium into the correct chemical composition and concentration required by the battery industry.
 Such chemicals are currently either lithium hydroxide or lithium carbonate.

 Suitable extraction methods have been developed for many hard-rock deposits, but scientists are currently developing new extraction methods for clay minerals and other potential sources of lithium.
-Advances in processing techniques for hard rock sources have now made it possible to process other lithium-enriched minerals in hard rock such as various micas.
+Advances in processing techniques for hard rock sources have now made it possible to process other lithium-enriched minerals in hard rock such as zinnwaldite and other micas.
 The science of suitable extraction methods is still at an early stage but will be driven by the urgent need to commercialise different sources for lithium, especially in Europe.

 “Salar” Brine Deposits